 LoganSquarist wouldn’t be possible without the hard-working efforts of our dedicated staff.
 Hailing from all across the country, with a number of interests and professional aspirations, our team has one thing in common: a passion for Logan Square.
-Discover the people behind the scenes that bring you articles, events and more.
-The LoganSquarist Highlight showcases one of our staffers, their interests, aspirations and goals.
+Discover the people behind the scenes that bring you articles, events and more in our LoganSquarist Staff Highlight column.

 What’s your role with LoganSquarist?

 I am a writer in the food and drink beat primarily but open to covering just about anything that piques my interest.

 I actually grew up in Gaithersburg, Maryland, just about 25 miles north of Washington, D.C.
 I chose to move out here for grad school in 2014 and am amazed at all of the connections to Maryland I have found so far from home!

 When did you join?

 July 2017—coming up on my one-year anniversary this summer!

 I do not write professionally so this is my first foray into journalistic writing.
 My day job as a mental health therapist overlaps in terms of skills but the writing part is just a bit different.

 What made you interested in volunteering for LoganSquarist?

 After moving to the neighborhood in 2016, I wanted to get to know the people, places, and events going on in Logan Square more deeply.
 I thought that by joining this organization, I would have the opportunity to explore this rich neighborhood and share my interests with others.